rahulagrawal084/Yelpcamp/README.md

   * Mongoose: Object Data Modeling (ODM) library for MongoDB, used to manage relationships and interact with the database.
   * Passport.js: Middleware for authentication, supporting strategies like local authentication.

-3. APIs and Services:
+<h5>3.
+APIs and Services:</h5>

-Mapbox: Used for integrating maps to display campground locations.
+  * Mapbox: Used for integrating maps to display campground locations.
-Cloudinary: Used for image storage and management, allowing users to upload and manage campground photos.
+  * Cloudinary: Used for image storage and management, allowing users to upload and manage campground photos.
-Helmet.js: Middleware for securing HTTP headers.
+  * Helmet.js: Middleware for securing HTTP headers.
-Sanitize HTML & Express-Mongo-Sanitize: Used to protect against XSS (Cross-Site Scripting) and other vulnerabilities.
+  * Sanitize HTML & Express-Mongo-Sanitize: Used to protect against XSS (Cross-Site Scripting) and other vulnerabilities.

-Environment Variables:
+<h5>4.
+Environment Variables:</h5>

-.env File: The application requires an .env file to store sensitive information, such as API keys and secret tokens.
+  * .env File: The application requires an .env file to store sensitive information, such as API keys and secret tokens.
 This file should not be committed to version control (e.g., GitHub) to keep the information secure.
 Key variables that need to be added include:
-MAPBOX_TOKEN: The secret token for Mapbox API.
+    * MAPBOX_TOKEN: The secret token for Mapbox API.
-CLOUDINARY_CLOUD_NAME, CLOUDINARY_KEY, CLOUDINARY_SECRET: Credentials for Cloudinary image storage.
+    * CLOUDINARY_CLOUD_NAME, CLOUDINARY_KEY, CLOUDINARY_SECRET: Credentials for Cloudinary image storage.
-Any other sensitive information like session secrets, database URLs, etc.
+    * Any other sensitive information like session secrets, database URLs, etc.

-Additional Tools:
+<h5>5.
+Additional Tools:</h5>

-EJS (Embedded JavaScript): Templating language used to generate HTML markup with JavaScript.
+  * EJS (Embedded JavaScript): Templating language used to generate HTML markup with JavaScript.
-Git & GitHub: Version control system used for tracking changes and collaboration.
+  * Git & GitHub: Version control system used for tracking changes and collaboration.

 <h1>Download and Run Instructions</h1>
 <p><h5>Download Project:</h5>https://github.com/rahulagrawal084/YelpCamp.git</p>